logzio/documentation/docs/user-guide/telemetry-collector/cloud-fetcher.md

 ### Activate and run the collector

-To get started with Azure Cloud Fetcher, toggle the **Enable Connection** on.
+To get started with Azure Native Integration, toggle the **Enable Connection** on.
 You might have to wait a few minutes to see your data.

 ![Toggle fetcher](https://dytvr9ot2sszz.cloudfront.net/logz-docs/fetcher/toggle-fetcher.png)